Namrata Shrestha (model)

-Namrata Shrestha is a Nepalese beauty pageant titleholder who won Miss World Nepal 2020 and represented her country at Miss World 2022 where she reached the top 40.
+Namrata Shrestha is a Nepalese beauty pageant titleholder who won Miss Nepal 2020 and represented Nepal at Miss World 2021, where she reached the top 40.

+Early life and education

+Shrestha was born, circa 1997, and raised in Kathmandu.
+She studied sociology and worked as a kindergarten teacher.

 Pageantry

 Miss Nepal 2016

-At the age of 19, Shrestha entered Miss Nepal 2016 and reached the top five.
+Shrestha entered the Miss Nepal 2016 pageant and placed in the top five.

 Miss Nepal 2020

-Shrestha won Miss World Nepal 2020 at Miss Nepal 2020.
-She received Rs 250,000 cash and a scooter.
-She had previously participated in Miss Nepal 2016.
-She also won Miss Confident and Miss Intellectual in the following competition.
+Shrestha was crowned the winner of the Miss Nepal 2020 pageant.
+Alongside winning the main title, she was awarded Miss Confident and Miss Intellectual.

 Miss World 2021

-Shrestha entered Miss World 2021, in Puerto Rico where she reached the top 40.
-She advanced to top 40 by winning Head to Head challenge along with other seven contestants.
-She reached the top 10 in the Multimedia Challenge and Beauty with the purpose award.
+Shrestha represented Nepal at the Miss World 2021 pageant.
+She placed in the top 40.
+She placed in the top 10 in the Multimedia Challenge and Beauty with a Purpose award.